0Vipin0/growth_gauge/design/Device_Synchronization_Design.md

 Bluetooth operations require specific permissions on each platform.
 I need to check for permissions on other platform.

 You can use the `permission_handler` package in Flutter to request Bluetooth permissions.
 However, the relationship between Bluetooth and location permissions, especially on Android, can be a bit nuanced.
-Here's a step-by-step guide on how to approach this, keeping in mind the platform differences:

 **Understanding the Relationship (Android):**